Kevin-Shiuan/embed-os-system-labs-Spring2023/HW2/README.md

 ## for STM32CubeIDE

+> ### in case that you want to view source code, the main.c is located at:
+> ./HW2/STM32CubeL4/Projects/B-L475E-IOT01A/Applications/WiFi/WiFi_Client_Server/Src/main.c

 1.  ### open the project in STM32CubeIDE

     file -> open project from file systems -> choose the project folder